-All ACCP trainees [tACCPs] must register with the Faculty as soon as possible after starting their ACCP training, via submission of an ACCP Trainee Registration Form to the Faculty via: contact@ficm.ac.uk.
+All ACCP trainees [tACCPs] must register with the Faculty as soon as possible after starting their ACCP training, via submission of an ACCP Trainee Registration Form to the Faculty.
 There is no fee for registration, but it is considered vital that tACCPs register to inform future training and workforce planning.